If You Must Beg for Love Then It Isn’t Love

 Those who beg a partner for love know full well that their bond is no longer true, that the relationship is over.
-But they’re still trying to stoke the dying embers with the desperation and dreams of a second chance, even though all that comes from it is more suffering.
+But they’re still trying to stoke the dying embers with the desperation and dreams of a second chance, even though all they get is more suffering.

 Something else to consider is that whoever makes the mistake of begging to be loved is putting the other person in a very dangerous position of power.

-That is when you find yourself in an unequal relationship with potential for manipulation, blackmail, and even humiliation.
-The person who begs for love can lose sight of who they are, and when that happens it seriously damages your self-esteem.
+That’s when you find yourself in an unequal relationship with potential for manipulation, blackmail, and even humiliation.
+If you beg for love, you can lose sight of who you are.
+When that happens, it seriously damages your self-esteem.

 These are important things to remember.

-Although your emotions might be well aware that the love is no longer there, denial is the defense mechanism that you use to hold on to hope.
+Although you might be well aware that love is no longer there, denial is the defense mechanism you use to hold on to hope.
 You live in an illusion, continuously feeding a love that isn’t real but that you can’t let go of.

-What is really behind this kind of behavior?
-Why do we continue to ask for love when the other person has already said that it’s over?
+What’s really behind this kind of behavior?
+Why do we continue to beg for love when the other person has already said it’s over?

 We teach children the value of hard work and the need to fight for what they believe in and desire.
-Somehow, this struggle also gets associated with human relationships when in fact, the world of emotions doesn’t always work that way.
+Somehow, this struggle also gets associated with human relationships.
+But the world of emotions doesn’t always work that way.

 - No amount of struggle, self-humiliation, or demonstration of your unbridled passion for the other person will make them want you.
 The heart simply does not work that way.

 - False hope is poison for those who refuse to face reality.
-Of course it isn’t easy to accept heartbreak, but when the other person has made it very clear that the feel nothing, it’s vital that you accept that.
+Of course, it isn’t easy to accept heartbreak, but when the other person has made it very clear they feel nothing, it’s vital that you accept that.